oracle/dotnet-db-samples/samples/README.txt

 .NET Core
 =========
-Data Reader Sample: Demonstrates how to connect and retrieve data using ODP.NET Core
+ASP.NET Core Sample: Demonstrates a simple ASP.NET Core web app to connect and retrieve data Data Reader Sample: Demonstrates how to connect and retrieve data using ODP.NET Core via a console app

 Event Handler
 =============